 SFPL defines Interest Rate Risk as the current and prospective risk to earnings or capital arising from adverse movements in interest rates.
-The immediate impact of changes in interest rates is on the Net Interest Income (NII).
+The immediate impact of changes in interest rates is on the Net Interest Margin (NIM).
 A long-term impact of changing interest rates is on the net worth since the economic value of assets, liabilities and off-balance sheet positions get affected due to variation in market interest rates.
 For SFPL, the interest rate risk results from the fact that loan portfolio, provided on a fixed-rate basis, is funded through a floating rate liability/term loan.
-If interest rates rise, the cost of funds increases more rapidly than the yield on assets/loan portfolio, thereby reducing net income.
-The exposure to interest rate risk is limited for SFPL as most of the borrowing for SFPL takes place on a fixed rate basis.
-However, there is still a small funding portfolio which is offered to SFPL on floating rate basis.
-Therefore, SFPL considers managing interest rate risk critical to the success of overall risk management framework of the institution.
+If interest rates rise, the cost of funds increases more rapidly than the yield on assets/loan portfolio, thereby reducing NIM.
+SFPL considers managing interest rate risk is critical for the success of overall risk management framework of the institution.

 Measurement and Monitoring